Null-terminated string

-In computer programming, a null-terminated string is a character string stored as an array containing the characters and terminated with a null character (a character with a value of zero, called NUL in this article).
+In computer programming, a null-terminated string is a character string stored as an array containing the characters and terminated with a null character (a character with an internal value of zero, called "NUL" in this article, not same as the glyph zero).
 Alternative names are C string, which refers to the C programming language and ASCIIZ (although C can use encodings other than ASCII).